z88dk/z88dk/doc/ZXSpectrumZSDCCnewlib_08_Interrupts.md

 * fill in the vector table with a complete set of vectors, all the same
 * at that vector, place an instruction to jump to the interrupt service routine
-* set the Z80's I register to point at a vector table
+* set the Z80's I register to point at the vector table
 * enable the interrupts

 The first issue we need to cover is, where can we put the vector table and jump instruction?
-The answer is, anywhere convenient.
+The answer is, anywhere convenient, but that doesn't really answer the question properly.
 What follows is a description of one solution which would work for a program where such things can be placed out of the way in high memory.
 As befits a getting started guide, this configuration will suit many scenarios and will suffice until the reader is knowledgeable enough to work out a more suitable alternative for their situation.

 Our vector table needs to be 257 bytes.
 Referring back to [installment 6](https://github.com/derekfountain/z88dk/blob/master/doc/ZXSpectrumZSDCCnewlib_06_SomeDetails.md)